Chart Color Schemes

 Infrastructure

-Barcaldine has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Barcaldine has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified three projects that could impact this region: Queensland Inland Road Network Upgrade, Central Queensland Digital Infrastructure Program, Outback Way Sealing Project - Queensland Section, and Residential Activation Fund - Central Queensland Allocation.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified three projects likely affecting the region: Queensland Inland Road Network Upgrade, Central Queensland Digital Infrastructure Program, Outback Way Sealing Project - Queensland Section, and Residential Activation Fund - Central Queensland Allocation.

 Professional plan users can use the search below to filter and access additional projects.